dimilkin/ArchitectureNoteExample/README.md

  The application allows users to create a note.
 The user can give a titel, body and a priority index to his notes.<br>
  Upon clicking the "save button" the note is stored in the local database

- ### -Updating a Note:
+ ### - Updating a Note:
- The items in the recycler view have onLongClickListener implemented.
+ The items in the Recycler View have onLongClickListener implemented.
 When trigered, an activity for result starts.<br>
  The user can choose to update any information in the selected note.

+ ### - Deleting a Note
+ The user can delete a note of his/her choice.
+The Recycler View has an ItemTouchHelper attached to it.<br>
+  On left swipe the selected item is deleted.